kibade/samba-ad-dc/Add-Member-Server-to-Samba4-AD.md

 ---
 ### Configure time synch
-+ Edit __/etc/ntp.conf__, as per the following fragment:
++ Replace the contents of __/etc/ntp.conf__ with the following:
 ```
+##
+## Server control options
+##

 tinker panic 0

-...     ...
-#pool 0.debian.pool.ntp.org iburst
-#pool 1.debian.pool.ntp.org iburst
-#pool 2.debian.pool.ntp.org iburst
-#pool 3.debian.pool.ntp.org iburst
+driftfile /var/lib/ntp/ntp.drift
+statsdir /var/log/ntpstats/

+statistics loopstats peerstats clockstats
+filegen loopstats  file loopstats  type day enable
+filegen peerstats  file peerstats  type day enable
+filegen clockstats file clockstats type day enable

+tos orphan 5

+##
+## Upstream time servers
+##

+server ${NTP_SERVER1} iburst burst
+pool 0.pool.ntp.org iburst burst
+pool 1.pool.ntp.org iburst burst
+pool 2.pool.ntp.org iburst burst
-pool ${NTP_SERVER1} iburst
+pool 3.pool.ntp.org iburst burst

+##
+## Access control lists
+##

+# Base case: Exchange time with all, but disallow configuration or peering.
+restrict default kod limited notrap nomodify noquery nopeer

+# To allow pool discovery, apply same rules as base case, but do allow peering.
+restrict source kod limited notrap nomodify noquery

+# Allow localhost full control over the time service.
+restrict 127.0.0.1
+restrict ::1
 ```
-i.e.: Comment out the Debian pool servers, and add `${NTP_SERVER1}`.
 Be certain to replace the placeholder `${NTP_SERVER1}` with its actual value.

-The `tinker panic 0` line is only required if the machine is a VM, and, when included, it must be the first line in `/etc/ntp.conf`.
+The `tinker panic 0` line is needed if and only if the machine is a VM.
+In a non-VM context, the `tinker panic 0` line should be removed.

 + As root, run the following:
 ```
 systemctl stop ntp
 systemctl start ntp
+systemctl status ntp
 ```
+The last line should report that `ntp` is `active (running)`.
+Otherwise, there is likely a typo in __/etc/ntp.conf__ that needs to be fixed.

 ---
 ### Re-configure DNS resolution